Investigating the most active pp collisions (top 0.1%) using the tools developed by experiments at the LHC: Event classifiers

 The characteristics of the estimators are shown in Table~\ref{tab:2}.
 Although V0M and flattenicity are calculated in the forward pseudorapidity regions, flattenicity uses information both from pseudorapidity and azimuthal angle.
 In contrast, the other estimators ($N_{\rm ch}$, \rt, $S_{T}$ and $S_{0}$) are calculated at mid-pseudorapidity.
+Figure~\ref{fig:0} shows the distributions of all the event activity estimators discussed above.
+The calculation was done for the 6 billion minimum-bias pp collisions and for events that satisfy the event selection (at least one primary-charged particle $p_{\rm T}>0$ within $|\eta|<1$).
+In all the cases, the maximum values of the estimators are associated with pp collisions with large event activity.

-The correlation between the average \pt of the main parton-parton scattering ($\hat{p}_{\rm T}$) and the number of multiparton interactions ($N_{\rm mpi}$) is shown in Fig.~\ref{fig:1}.
+The correlation between the average \pt of the main parton-parton scattering ($\hat{p}_{\rm T}$) and the number of multiparton interactions ($N_{\rm mpi}$) is shown in Fig.~\ref{fig:1} for the 6 billion minimum-bias \pp collisions.
 The average $\hat{p}_{\rm T}$ increases with $N_{\rm mpi}$ due to the impact-parameter dependence of $N_{\rm mpi}$.
 The more central the collision, the higher the probability of finding more than one parton-parton scattering within the same collision.
 Therefore, the probability of finding a hard scattering increases with $N_{\rm mpi}$.
 From now on, the selection based on $N_{\rm mpi}$ is named as ``unbias'' in the sense that since no information at hadron level is used, any effect can only be attributed to the implicit impact-parameter selection.
-In general, all event activity estimators, except \rt, show the expected correlation for $N_{\rm mpi}<14$.
-For larger \nmpi, the $\langle \hat{p}_{\rm T} \rangle$ deviates from the expected behavior.
-The largest deviation is seen for the multiplicity-based estimators ($N_{\rm ch}$ and V0M), whereas flattenicity gives a correlation that is closer to the expected one.
+In general, all event activity estimators, except \rt, show a similar behavior for $N_{\rm mpi}<14$.
+More precisely, for \rt the average $\hat{p}_{\rm T}$ is nearly twice that of the other estimators, and its lowest average \nmpi is 3.
+This is because \rt implies the selection of pp collisions with a leading-particle \pt above 5\,GeV/$c$, where the average particle density associated to the underlying event reaches a maximum~\cite{ALICE:2019mmy,ALICE:2022fnb}.
+For larger \nmpi ($>14$), the $\langle \hat{p}_{\rm T} \rangle$ deviates from the unbiased case.
+The largest deviation is seen for the multiplicity-based estimators ($N_{\rm ch}$ and V0M), whereas flattenicity gives a correlation that is closer to the unbiased case.
 Moreover, all event activity estimators, except spherocity and sphericity, exhibit a large dynamic range in \nmpi.
-Sphericity exhibits the smallest $N_{\rm mpi}$ reach ($<7$), followed by spherocity with an $N_{\rm mpi}$ reach of around 16.
+Sphericity exhibits the smallest $N_{\rm mpi}$ reach ($<7$), followed by spherocity with a $N_{\rm mpi}$ reach of around 16.
 The other estimators show larger $N_{\rm mpi}$-reach values.